Dunemask/Dunestash/README.md

-# dunemask-file-server
+# Dunestash
- Google Drive inspired file sharing system
+  Dunestash is a FOSS application/server for sharing files.